HughIngram/Retail-App/notes.md

 # Retail App
+    -[ ] make the fragment fullscreen
+    -[ ] Close button

+## This feature branch
+-[ ] Tapping on an item shows the image fullscreen
+    -[ ] animated transition
+    -[x] Create image fragment
-    -[ ] create new fragment with image displayed
+    -[x] create new fragment with image displayed
         * fragment
         * nav graph
         * pass data to fragment.
 Use SafeArgs

-## This feature branch
--[ ] Tapping on an item shows the image fullscreen
-    -[ ] Create image fragment
-    -[ ] Close button
-    -[ ] make the fragment fullscreen
-    -[ ] animated transition
+-[x] Do not re-load list when going back from image fragment

 ### this commit